MalteNiederstadt/planning-poker/CONTRIBUTING.rst

 line length is 120 characters.
 You can use ``flake8`` with the configuration from the ``tox.ini`` file to check if your changes conform with the rest of this project's code.

-JavaScript and Vue
-""""""""""""""""""

-Follow `Google's JS style guide <https://google.github.io/styleguide/jsguide.html>`_ for the JavaScript code and `Vue's style guide <https://vuejs.org/v2/style-guide/>`_ for the Vue specific code.
-The maximum line length was also extended to 120 characters.
-There is currently no linting set up for these style guides.

-CSS
-"""

-Follow `Google's CSS style guide <https://google.github.io/styleguide/htmlcssguide.html#CSS>`_ for any styling changes you want to make.

 Creating a pull request
 ^^^^^^^^^^^^^^^^^^^^^^^